yetulaxman/linux-2/_tutorials/02e-cleaning-workplace.md

 ```bash
 docker rm <container-id1> <container-id2> ...
 ```
-or you can use with `filter` option to remove exited containers:
+or you can use with a `filter` option to remove exited containers:

 docker rm $(docker ps -qa --filter status=exited)